-Possession of burglarious tools cases can be defended in a variety of ways.
+Possession of burglarious tools cases can be defended by a Concord criminal defense lawyer in a variety of ways.

 The Commonwealth is required to prove beyond a reasonable doubt that the defendant knew the tool could reasonably be used to break into a structure and the defendant specifically intended to use the tool in that manner.
 If the tool could be used in a lawful manner (which is almost always the case), it is sometimes difficult for the Commonwealth to prove that the defendant intended to use the tool unlawfully.
 Attorney Spring will present any alternative theory to the jury at trial, including whether the tools could have been used for the defendant’s employment.
 Any item that qualifies as a burglarious tool can typically be found in a contractor’s work truck.

 These types of items are ordinarily discovered when the police are searching a suspect’s clothes or bags.
 There is almost always a question of whether the police were justified in conducting a search of the defendant, which will almost always be done without a warrant.
 Attorney Spring will file motions to suppress the allegedly illegal items in cases where the police conducted questionable searches.